tidwall/buntdb/README.md

 ### Durability and fsync

 BuntDB executes an `fsync` once every second on the [aof file](#append-only-file).
 Which simply means that there's a chance that up to 1 second of data might be lost.
-The likelyhood of this happening is dependent on a lot of factors, but suffice to say this may not be good enough for environments that require very high durability.
+The likelihood of this happening is dependent on a lot of factors, but suffice to say this may not be good enough for environments that require very high durability.

 There's the optional database config setting `Config.SyncPolicy` which can be set to